garygr2002/Rebalance/README.md

 ## Installation

 This project was designed and coded in an Ubuntu Linux environment using the IntelliJ IDE and Java version 11.
-It should be possible to install and run, or even build the software in a Windows, or MacOS environment.
+It should be possible to install and run, or even build the software in a Windows, or macOS environment.
 At this time I have decided against investigating the steps required for installing the product in non-Linux environments.
 You will need the Java 11 JRE to run the software.

 Among the releases for this product, you will find the following files: